Mattehari/Defender-AMA-coverage/README.md

 # AMA vs Defender Coverage Workbook

 ## ⚠️ This workbook assumes Microsoft Defender XDR data is ingested into Sentinel.
 Without ingestion, device name normalization and correlation may be inconsistent.
-To workaround that, copy the KQL query from the Github page and run it in Advanced Hunting.
+To workaround that, copy the KQL query from the Github page and run it in Advanced Hunting in the Defender Portal.

 ## Overview